DeWalt FlexVolt 60V Max Circular Saw Review

 The Bottom Line

-The DeWalt FlexVolt 60V max circular saw clearly has top-tier cutting performance that competes well against the best that other brands have to offer.
-Its overall design and cutting experience overcome the couple of hiccups we found, making it an easy selection for Pros that want the best DeWalt has to offer in a cordless sidewinder.
+The DeWalt FlexVolt 60V max circular saw clearly has top-tier cutting performance that competes well against the best other brands offer.
+Its overall design and cutting experience overcome the couple of hiccups we found, making it an easy selection for Professionals who want the best DeWalt has to offer in a cordless sidewinder.

 DeWalt 60V Max FlexVolt Circular Saw Specs